Research of the MIA Group

 to virtually increase the range of such devices by using a halftoning

-Image compression methods that base on partial differential equations (PDEs) constitute a relatively novel class of lossy image compression methods.
-They can built the basis for future alternatives to standards such as JPEG or JPEG 2000. ...
+Image compression methods that base on image inpainting based on partial differential equations (PDEs) constitute a relatively novel class of lossy image compression methods.
+They can build the basis for future alternatives to standards such as JPEG or JPEG 2000. ...

 Image Processing of Tensor Fields